Mark Esper

 Mark Thomas Esper (born April 26, 1964) is an American politician and manufacturing executive who served as the 27th United States secretary of defense from 2019 to 2020.
 A member of the Republican Party, he had previously served as the 23rd U.S. secretary of the Army from November 2017 to July 2019.

 A West Point graduate, Esper joined the United States Army and saw combat during the Gulf War as an infantry officer with the 101st Airborne Division.
-Esper subsequently served in the 82nd Airborne Division and the Army National Guard.
-After leaving military service, he served as chief of staff at the Heritage Foundation; a congressional staffer; a deputy assistant secretary of defense; and a senior executive for the Aerospace Industries Association, the Global Intellectual Property Center, and the U.S. Chamber of Commerce.
-Immediately before joining the Trump administration, Esper lobbied for defense contractor Raytheon as its vice president of government relations.
+He later served in the 82nd Airborne Division and the Army National Guard.
+After leaving military service, he held several prominent roles, including chief of staff at the Heritage Foundation; a senior congressional staffer; a deputy assistant secretary of defense; and a senior executive for the Aerospace Industries Association, the Global Intellectual Property Center, and the U.S. Chamber of Commerce.
+Immediately before joining the Trump administration, Esper served as vice president of government relations at defense contractor Raytheon.

 In 2017, he joined the Trump administration as the 23rd secretary of the Army.
 In 2019, Esper was named acting defense secretary; he was confirmed shortly afterwards as the 27th defense secretary by the United States Senate with a vote of 90–8.
-He was fired by President Donald Trump by tweet on November 9, 2020.
+He was dismissed from the office by President Donald Trump by Twitter posting on November 9, 2020.

 Early life and education

-Esper was born on April 26, 1964, in Uniontown, Pennsylvania as the son of Pauline "Polly" Reagan and Thomas Joseph Esper.
+Esper was born on April 26, 1964, in Uniontown, Pennsylvania, the son of Pauline "Polly" Reagan and Thomas Joseph Esper.
 His father was a member of the Maronite Church.
 His paternal grandfather was an immigrant from Lebanon, and his uncle was war journalist George Esper.

-Esper graduated from Laurel Highlands High School outside Uniontown, Pennsylvania, in 1982.
+Esper graduated from Laurel Highlands High School outside Uniontown in 1982.
 He received his Bachelor of Science in engineering from the United States Military Academy in 1986.
 Esper was a dean's list student at West Point and received the Douglas MacArthur Award for Leadership.
 He received a master's degree in public administration from Harvard Kennedy School in 1995 and a doctorate in public policy from George Washington University in 2008.
+His doctoral dissertation was titled The role of Congress in the development of the United States' strategic nuclear forces, 1947–1968, and it was advised by Dr. James Lebovic.